akankshakumar11/barmarkal225/README.md

 # CS225 C++ Final Project: Flight Itinerary Generator
-Generates possible flight itineraries from user-inputted origin and destination airports to calculate the quickest paths with the least amount of layovers/connections.
+This program generates the best possible flight itineraries from user-inputted origin and destination airports to calculate the quickest paths with the least amount of layovers/connections.

 # Project presentation:
 [link]